Chemistry Graduate Program Handbook

 Adviser selection process

 Enrollment in Chem 6901 provides students with an opportunity to spend time in three different faculty research groups during their first semester of graduate studies.
-Following completion of the initial research group selection activities, students will provide the director of graduate studies (or designee) by a designated deadline with a list of at least three faculty with whom they would like to spend their first research group rotation (ranked in the order of preference).
-Students will then be assigned to their first research group rotation.
-Every effort will be made to accommodate the preferences of each student.
-One week prior to the end of the first and the second research rotation periods, students will provide the DGS (or designee) with a listing of at least three faculty (ranked in order of preference) with whom they would like to spend their next research rotation.
+Following completion of the initial research group selection activities, students will provide the DGS (or designee) by a designated deadline with a list of at least three faculty with whom they would like to spend their first research group rotation (ranked in the order of preference).

+Students who have previously participated in a summer research opportunity with Vanderbilt chemistry faculty may elect to have that experience count as one of their three required research group rotations provided that they also fulfill the Chem 6901 rotation report requirement.
+These students may elect, within their first semester of regular graduate study, to receive one credit hour of Chem 6901 for their combined research experience(s) upon fulfilling the Chem 6901 rotation report requirement.
 Each rotation will be in a different research group and will last approximately five weeks.
 A typewritten report for each rotation experience must be submitted near the end of each research group rotation period to the faculty member who supervised the rotation experience and copied to the DGS.
 The report should not exceed two pages including all figures, schemes, and references.
 Note that individual faculty members may require additional supplemental documents.
-For students entering in the fall semester of 2022, the research rotation schedule is as follows:
+The research rotation schedule starts the Monday of the week classes begin and finishes the last week of classes for the semester.

 Grades awarded to students in Chem 6901 will be determined from grade recommendations provided by the faculty mentors of each rotation experience.
-A similar research group rotation experience will be scheduled during spring semester for students entering the chemistry graduate program at spring semester.
-Students should register for one hour of Chem 6901 for the semester the research rotations take place.
+A similar research group rotation experience will be scheduled during Spring Semester for students entering the chemistry graduate program at Spring Semester.
+Students should register for 1-3 hours of Chem 6901 for the semester the research rotations take place.
+Following each rotation, a research report will be sent to the research advisor and copied to the DGS.

 Thesis work

 Thesis work may be supervised jointly by several faculty, sometimes including those from more than one area and even from other departments; however, a single major professor is the most common choice.
-One faculty member must be designated as the faculty adviser of record.
+One faculty member must be designated as the Faculty Adviser of record.

 4. Course Program